MEET THE TEAM

 HEAD BICYCLE MECHANIC

-Mal has been the head Mechanic at Graham Seers Cyclery for 12 years Now, he started not long after Graham seers sold to Trevor Nicolson in 2004, who has since sold the business to Dave Marshall in 2009.
+Mal has been the head Mechanic at Graham Seers Cyclery for 14 years.
+He started not long after Graham seers sold to Trevor Nicolson in 2004, who has since sold the business to Dave Marshall in 2009.

 My biking background started when I was 8 years old , riding road and track in the Taree cycle club.
 My older brother Ian Downing was one of the best expert men mountain bike riders in the country back when the sport first started in 1988, I also got involved with this sport from its birth in Australia, racing in the first official MTB race at Adamstown army base in 1988.